Access your Pro+ Content below.

 Case Study: Johnson Matthey consolidates Active Directory with Dell

-This article is part of the 6 August 2013 issue of Tech startups inspiring retail IT innovations
+This article is part of the Computer Weekly issue of 6 August 2013

 The cost of PCs has remained pretty stable over the past year, but people are expected to pay a big premium for hybrid devices.
 Is it time to rethink desktop IT?

 Chemicals manufacturer Johnson Matthey uses tools from Dell to simplify a complex, multinational Active Directory infrastructure